 Is ProtonVPN Safe – Final Verdict

 So, what’s the final verdict?
 Let’s recap what we discussed above.
 First, ProtonVPN does say it’s has a No-log policy, but I question the transparency of that since there are too many specifications per service that do require some form of data-logs to manage.
 Next, we looked at ProtonVPN’s claim that it purely operates out of Switzerland, and saw that while it is true, there is missing information.
-The fact that half the staff is located in the U.S. does not make me feel very secure when it comes to this VPN’s safety.
+The fact that some of the staff is located in the U.S. does not make me feel very secure when it comes to this VPN’s safety.
 Finally, we looked at ProtonVPN’s security features, which I do have to admit are pretty good.
 However, it does seem like ProtonVPN tends to exaggerate its uniqueness, especially since it wrongly claims to have a feature no other VPN has.

 If you couple that with the high prices and the fact that other alternative VPNs offer a lot more features, I do not see ProtonVPN as a solid choice for me.
 Is ProtonVPN safe?
 I would say no, simply based on the fact that it’s not really that transparent with its user base.